-13.1 Kaimahi who are employed by Te Pūkenga from the commencement date of this Agreement
+13.1 Kaimahi who are employed by Te Pūkenga

-- a.
-Kaimahi are covered by the Schedule that most closely aligns to the business unit they are primarily employed to work for. - b.
-Where existing or new kaimahi are employed into the business unit previously known as UCOL, they will be covered by Schedule P (Terms and Conditions for new kaimahi appointed to the business unit previously known as UCOL).
-This Schedule is to be read alongside Schedule O (Western Institute of Technology at Taranaki) and is intended to serve as a temporary solution to address the absence of a TIASA collective agreement within the UCOL business unit.
-Once a new Collective Agreement has been agreed to which covers all kaimahi, Schedule P will no longer be offered to new kaimahi and existing kaimahi covered by Schedule P will automatically transition onto the new provisions of the Collective Agreement. - c.
-Where kaimahi are employed to work equally across multiple business units, they will be offered the schedule that mostly closely aligns to their place of residence. - d.
-Where there is any doubt about application, Te Pūkenga and TIASA will agree in good faith on which Schedule applies.
+- a) Kaimahi are covered by the Schedule that most closely aligns to the business division they are primarily employed to work for. - b) Where existing or new kaimahi are employed into the business division previously known as UCOL, they will be covered by Schedule P (Terms and Conditions for new kaimahi appointed to the business division previously known as UCOL).
+This Schedule is to be read alongside Schedule O (Western Institute of Technology at Taranaki) and is intended to serve as a temporary solution to address the absence of a TIASA collective agreement within the UCOL business division. - c) Where kaimahi are employed to work equally across multiple business divisions, they will be offered the schedule that mostly closely aligns to their place of residence. - d) Where there is any doubt about application, Te Pūkenga and TIASA will agree in good faith on which Schedule applies.